-In 2022 the band worked with performance artist legend Stelarc, roboticist Richard Allen, composer James Hullick and fabricator Ben Merrylees to develop an wearable interactive synthesizer.
+In 2022, the band worked with performance artist legend Stelarc, roboticist Richard Allen, composer James Hullick and fabricator Ben Merrylees to develop a wearable interactive synthesizer.
 Stelarc performed with the device in the show Stellar Metal Arc (JOLTED June 2022), and the Noise Scavengers have then used the same technology in their own show Augmented Hyeneas (JOLTED Nov 2022).

 You can hear examples of the ensemble here: